 Its time for the romance Moguls, Yash Chopra and family to give Bollywood a new Romantic love tale.
 But this time Aditya Chopra who is making a come back to the silver screen after five years has a romantic with a twist!

 The difference that Mohabbatein will make to the Chopras’ long list of love stories is the introduction of Shahrukh and Amitabh at the focal point of the film.
-The former who believes in love and the latter who does not, caught in a tussle between a three-in-one love story.
-Mohabbatein introduces Yash Chopra’s youngest son Uday Chopra, besides being celluloid host to a host of newcomers including Jugal Hansraj, Jimmy Shergill, Shamita Shetty, Kim Sharma and Preeti Jhangiani.
+The former who believes in love and the latter who does not caught in a tussle between a three-in-one love story.
+Mohabbatein introduces Yash Chopra’s youngest son, Uday Chopra, besides being a celluloid host to a host of newcomers including Jugal Hansraj, Jimmy Shergill, Shamita Shetty, Kim Sharma, and Preeti Jhangiani.

 Apparently, after Dilwale Dulhania Le Jayenge was released, Aditya Chopra started work on Dil to Pagal Hai on papa’s adesh.
 Bored of loves stories, Aditya decided to work on a thriller but could not keep his mind off his ten-year-old Mohabbatein file.
 So he’s found the perfect compromise: no mushy tale of boy-meets-girl but a love story with a twist!
 All for the pyar of Mohabbatein!